haarlems/forensics/chapters/chapter-01-digital-forensics/05-memory-analysis/reading/README.md

 Unix utility used to extract strings from memory.

-`strings memory.dmp | grep [pattern|regular expression]` # default for ASCII strings, grep a specific pattern or regex
+`strings memory.dmp | grep [pattern|regex]` # default for ASCII strings, grep a specific pattern or regular expression

 `strings memory.dmp -e l` # for windows UTF-16LE strings